syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 {% endif %}

 ## Limiting labels in date-time axis

+{% if page.publishingplatform == "aspnet-core" %}

-You can display the axis labels at specific time intervals along with the date-time axis using the [showLabelOn](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapAxis~ShowLabelOn.html) property.
+You can display the axis labels at specific time intervals along with the date-time axis using the [showLabelOn](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapAxis.html#Syncfusion_EJ2_HeatMap_HeatMapAxis_ShowLabelOn) property.
 This property supports the following types:

 * **None**: Displays the axis labels based on the `intervalType` and `interval` property of the axis.
 This type is default value of the `showLabelOn` property.
 * **Years**: Displays the axis labels on every year between given date-time range.
 * **Months**: Displays the axis labels on every month between given date-time range.
 * **Days**: Displays the axis labels on every day between given date-time range.
 * **Minutes**: Displays the axis labels on every minute between given date-time range.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}